 "I think social networks really do the job.
 There's a lot of information out there.
 There's also false information.
 But I think young people today learn a lot from social networks.
 After that, talking about it with parents, for example, would also be a good idea.
 You can learn a lot from friends too.
 Above all, you have to talk, talk a lot.
 A lot of communication.
 And social networks are a good idea."

-You're very present on social networks.
-What are you talking about?
+You're very present on social networks, what do you talk about?

 "On my social networks, I really talk about everything.
-Initially, I was talking a lot more about all things hair care for frizzy hair.
-After that, it s's diversified a bit, and it's really natural in the sense that I'll see a post that will m'call out to me, I'll re-share it in a story, and then we'll talk about it.
-So it really can be about anything.
-It could be, I don't know, on a news item, or such and such a person will have said something that m'may have shocked...
+Initially, I talked a lot more about everything to do with frizzy hair care.
+After that, it diversified a bit, and it's really natural in the sense that I'll see a post that catches my eye, I'll re-share it in a story, and then we'll talk about it.
+So it can really be about anything.
+It could be, I don't know, about a news item, or this person will have said something that may have shocked me...
 We really do talk about everything."

-Getting back to the subject of menstruation, how do you feel about your cycle?
+Getting back to the subject of menstruation, how do you live with your cycle?

 What do you think of Elia's menstrual panties?

-Do you have any books, podcasts or people to follow that you'd recommend?
+Do you have any books, podcasts, people to follow that you recommend?

 "On Instagram, I follow a page called Feminist.
 It's a page that re-post content from other creators.
 Often, the content is really interesting.
-For example, I once saw a post, which I had actually re-shared in story that m'd really made me laugh.
-There was a picture of a girl having her periods, and on the post, it said in English: "When I have my periods, I go to the bathroom a lot more."
-That mreally made me laugh, because it's something we never talk about.
-In other words, when we talk about symptoms when we have our periods, it's more like: "Yes, I have mood swings, I have pimples, I have a stomach ache etc...".
-But I've never heard anyone say: "When I have my periods, I go to the toilet a lot more".
+For example, once I saw a post, which I had actually re-shared in story that really made me laugh.
+There was a picture of a girl having her period, and on the post, it said in English: "When I have my period, I go to the toilet a lot more."
+It really made me laugh, because it's something we never talk about.
+In other words, when we talk about symptoms when we're on our period, it's more like: "Yes, I have mood swings, I get pimples, my stomach hurts etc...".
+But I've never heard anyone say: "When I'm on my period, I go to the toilet a lot more".
 And since this is my case, I shared it in a story, and talked about it with other subscribers.
-Frankly, we had a good laugh, because I realized that most girls go to the bathroom a lot more when they have their periods.
+Frankly, we had a good laugh, because I realized that the majority of girls go to the bathroom a lot more when they have their period.
 Then there's a film I'd recommend watching, called "Desert Flower".
 It's basically a book, which was later adapted into a film.
 It's about a Somali girl who has been circumcised.
 The main subject is excision, her experience with it and the repercussions it has had on her life and herself.
-It's a film that mreally shook me up, so I recommend you watch it.
+It's a film that really shook me up, so I recommend you watch it.

 Why is it important to break taboos?